Complain About a Licensee

 How to File a Complaint

-The CBA has developed a standard complaint form to assist complainants in providing the minimum information required before the investigative process can begin.
+The CBA has created a standard complaint form to assist complainants in providing the CBA with important information for the investigative process.

 To fill out and submit the Consumer Complaint Form, please choose from the following options:

 - Contact the CBA office at (916) 561-1705 to obtain the complaint form.

 If you require English language assistance, the CBA can provide interpretive services upon request.
 For English language assistance, please contact the CBA Enforcement Division by telephone at (916) 561-1705 or by email at firstname.lastname@example.org.

 The CBA requests you provide all information requested on the complaint form, to the best of your ability.
 When considering what documents to submit with your complaint, please include the engagement letter(s) (if applicable), correspondence, and copy of the work product.California Board of Accountancy

 2450 Venture Oaks Way, Suite 300

 Once a complaint is received, the Enforcement Division will notify the complainant by mail or e-mail, that the CBA has received the complaint.
 Then the complaint itself is subjected to an initial screening process.

 Complaints beyond the jurisdiction of the CBA are closed.
 These include, but are not limited to, matters concerning fee disputes, employer/employee relations, and complaints involving unsubstantiated allegations from anonymous source.